 - Cite known industry pain points (GDPR for legal, churn rate for SaaS)

-Highlight benefits over features: Hot prospects are in the decision phase.
+Highlight Benefits Over Features: Hot prospects are in the decision phase.
 They no longer need to be educated on functionalities but must visualize the concrete business impact.

-| ❌ Feature Approach | ✅ Benefit Approach |
+| ❌ Features Approach | ✅ Benefits Approach |

 |---|---|

-| “Our tool automates your email sequences” | “Your salespeople get back 6 hours/week by eliminating manual follow-ups” |
+| “Our tool automates your email sequences” | “Your sales reps get back 6 hours/week by eliminating manual follow-ups” |

 | We offer LinkedIn automation | “You multiply your response rates by 3.5 thanks to LinkedIn+Email multi-channel” |